davish/davi.sh/src/content/blog/2024/12/2024-in-review.md

 Discovering positive-sum feedback loops has been the real theme of the year for me.
-Whether it's writing each week, running a mile in the morning, or working on interesting projects at work, I've discovered first-hand how when you're working on the right things, activity begets energy.
+Whether it's writing each week, running a mile in the morning, or working on interesting projects at work, I've discovered first-hand how activity begets energy when you're working on the right things.
 I've struggled with motivation and energy levels in the past, but this year I've learned that sometimes you just need to kickstart the flywheel.